clumsycomputer/clumsy-graphics/README.md

-# graphics-renderer
+# clumsy-graphics

-this repository provides tooling for rendering animations where frames are described using svg elements à la react 🙃
+a tool for rapidly developing animations where frames are described using svg elements à la react 🙃

 ## example